sabrinaest/sabrinaest/README.md

 ## 👩‍💻 About Me

-🎓 I am pursuing a BS in Computer Science at Oregon State University.
-Graduating in March '24
+🎓 I am a recent Computer Science graduate from Oregon State University

-🌱 I’m currently learning mobile software development
+🌱 I’m currently learning mobile software development and working on some personal projects!

 💼 I am on the lookout for full-time positions or internship opportunities for Summer 2024.
 Excited to bring my skills and passion to an innovative team!